-A tramper passes by a cave entrance
+A tramper approaches the cave entrance

-Look across the large flat parking area for the orange post, which indicates the start of the track.
+Look across the large flat grassed area for the orange post, which indicates the start of the track.
 Cross the large concrete culvert and start climbing your way out of the Waipu Caves valley.

 You must return back the same way.